Paternoster Row: History

 A bust of Aldus Manutius, writer and publisher, can be seen above the fascia of number 13.
 The bust was placed there in 1820 by Bible publisher Samuel Bagster.

 It was reported that Charlotte Brontë and Anne Brontë stayed at the Chapter Coffeehouse on the street when visiting London in 1847.
 They were in the city to meet their publisher regarding Jane Eyre.

 A fire broke out at number 20 Paternoster Row on 6 February 1890.
-Occupied by music publisher Fredrick Pitman, the first floor was found to be on fire by a police officer at 21:30.
+Occupied by sheet music publisher Fredrick Pitman, the first floor was found to be on fire by a police officer at 21:30.
 The fire alarm was sounded at St. Martin's-le-Grand and fire crews extinguished the flames in half an hour.
 The floor was badly damaged, with smoke, heat and water impacting the rest of the building.

 This blaze was followed later the same year on 5 October by 'an alarming fire'.
 At 00:30 a fire was discovered at W. Hawtin and Sons, based in numbers 24 and 25.
 The wholesale stationers' warehouse was badly damaged by the blaze.

 On 21 November 1894, police raided an alleged gambling club which was based on the first floor of 59 Paternoster Row.
 The club known both as the 'City Billiard Club' and the 'Junior Gresham Club' had been there barely three weeks at the time of the raid.
 Forty-five arrests were made, including club owner Albert Cohen.

 On 4 November 1939, a large-scale civil defence exercise was held in the City of London.
 One of the simulated seats of fire was in Paternoster Row.

 Trübner & Co. was one of the publishing companies on Paternoster Row.